sjspielman/sjspielman.github.io/_posts/2015-4-3-setup-mac.md

 <br>
 **5.** While Mac does come with its own python distribution, this distribution tends to get wonky when dealing with python modules.
-In the past, I've had some really annoyances trying to get numpy and scipy running properly, so I abandoned Mac's python in favor of homebrew's
+In the past, I've had some really annoyances trying to get numpy and scipy running properly, so I abandoned Mac's python in favor of homebrew's.
 So, once homebrew is installed (it will be in "/usr/local/Cellar/"), use it to download their python version.
 To make sure that, when using the python interpretter, that you can freely press the up/down/left/right arrows without annoying characters appearing, install readline first!:
 {% highlight bash %}
 brew install readline --universal brew install python
 {% endhighlight %}
-By default, this will give you python-2.7.
+\\ By default, this will give you python-2.7.
 If you want python3, use this command instead:
 {% highlight bash %}
 brew install python3
 {% endhighlight %}